New York City Police Department, New York

 Patrolman Maitland Mercer was shot and killed while attempting to make an arrest while off duty.

-Patrolman Mercer had entered a bar in his old neighborhood, and the bartender informed him another patron was claiming to be an FBI agent.
-Patrolman Mercer waited for another off-duty Patrolman, whom he was meeting at the bar, to arrive before taking action.
-When the other Patrolman arrived, Patrolman Mercer led the suspect to a storage alcove in the bar to question him.
+Patrolman Mercer had entered a bar in his old neighborhood, and the bartender informed him that another patron was claiming to be an FBI agent.
+Patrolman Mercer waited for another off-duty patrolman, whom he was meeting at the bar, to arrive before taking action.
+When the other patrolman arrived, Patrolman Mercer led the suspect to a storage alcove in the bar to question him.
 When Patrolman Mercer turned away for a moment, the suspect drew a .22-caliber pistol from his waistband and fired at Patrolman Mercer, striking him in the back.
-Patrolman Mercer fell to the ground, and the suspect fired again, hitting Patrolman Mercer in the chest.
+Patrolman Mercer fell to the ground, and the suspect fired again, hitting him in the chest.

 Patrolman Mercer was posthumously awarded the New York City Police Department's Medal of Honor for his heroic actions.